 Dawn Sturgess dies after being exposed to nerve agent novichok in Amesbury

-A mother-of-three has died after she and her partner were exposed to novichok in Amesbury.
+A mother-of-three has died after she and her partner were exposed to the nerve agent novichok in Amesbury.

-Dawn Sturgess, 44, died on Sunday evening in hospital.
+Dawn Sturgess, 44, died In hospital on Sunday evening.

-Her partner Charlie Rowley, 45, is still in a critical condition after the couple fell ill last Saturday.
+Her partner Charlie Rowley, 45, is still in a critical condition after the couple fell ill on June 30.

-Scotland Yard said they have launched a murder investigation - the second major probe involving the nerve agent this year, following the case of Sergei and Yulia Skripal in March.
+Scotland Yard have launched a murder inquiry - the second major investigation involving the nerve agent this year, following the case of Sergei and Yulia Skripal in March.

+Prime Minister Theresa May said she was "appalled and shocked" by the death.

-Tests have revealed that the Amesbury couple were exposed to the nerve agent after touching a contaminated item with their hands.
+Tests have revealed that the couple were exposed to novichok after touching a contaminated item with their hands.

-The investigation is being led by detectives from the Counter Terrorism Policing Network and around 100 detectives are working round the clock alongside colleagues from Wiltshire police.
+The investigation is being led by detectives from the Counter Terrorism Policing Network and around 100 detectives are working round the clock alongside colleagues from Wiltshire Police.

 Dr Christine Blanshard, medical director at Salisbury District Hospital where Ms Sturgess died, said it was "desperately sad" and she expressed condolences to the 44-year-old's family.